samakanh/Getting_and_Cleaning_Data/README.md

 #### Prerequisite
 1. dplyr package
-2. tidyr package
-3. download data set from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and extract to your working directory ("UCI HAR Dataset" folder should visible in your working directory)
+2. download data set from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and extract to your working directory ("UCI HAR Dataset" folder should visible in your working directory)

 #### Introduction to the run_analysis.R
 The run_analysis.R script read the raw data from the following files;